FACE LIFT & NECK LIFT

 It is best to avoid saunas for 2-3 weeks and vigorous sport for 6 weeks.

-You will feel a tightness when opening the mouth and numbness of the cheeks and ears in the first few weeks.
+You may feel a tightness when opening the mouth and numbness of the cheeks and ears in the first few weeks.
 This usually improves with time but you may be left with an area of altered sensitivity of the skin.

 RISKS AND POTENTIAL COMPLICATIONS